tonethar/IGME-330-Spring-2020/projects/project-3.md

 ### II-C. HTML/CSS & Media
 1) Valid HTML5 - https://validator.w3.org
     - Use HTML5 semantic and structural elements where practical

 2) Valid CSS - https://jigsaw.w3.org/css-validator/
-    - Most CSS is in an external style sheet.
+    - Most CSS is in an external style sheet

 3) Utilize at least 3 HTML semantic elements such as &lt;nav>, &lt;main>, &lt;footer>, etc

 4) Images are properly optimized (both dimensions and file size) for Web delivery

 5) An embedded font must be used

 6) You ARE allowed and encouraged to use CSS frameworks on the UI for this project, such as:
     - https://bootstrap-vue.js.org
     - http://getbootstrap.com